johndunne2019/pands-problem-set/README.md

 * This program is adapted from: https://stackoverflow.com/questions/30551945/how-do-i-get-python-to-read-only-every-other-line-from-a-file-that-contains-a-po
 * I completed this extra reading in order to find out how to have every second line of the file printed as output, I had written the program with a for loop printing all the lines of the file to the screen but I needed extra research to see how to print every second line
 * We covered this material in the week 7 lecture video- "opening files for reading and writing": https://web.microsoftstream.com/video/72484dfc-1b50-4223-8039-bd6a69cab573
-* The with open command is the recommended way to open a file from the command line as the file is closed automatically after operation
-* I read about the with open keyword here: https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files
+* The with open command is the recommended way to open a file from the command line as the file is closed automatically after operation.
+I read about the with open keyword here: https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files
 * I read about writing to a file: https://www.w3schools.com/python/python_file_write.asp
 * Reading and writing to files: https://www.youtube.com/watch?v=YV6qm6erphk&index=23&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_ and https://stackabuse.com/read-a-file-line-by-line-in-python/
 * I read about reading a file: https://www.w3schools.com/python/python_file_open.asp and https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files